nicolaei/master/docs/thesis/source/02_existing_research.md

-In addition to their findings about [Discovery Time](@sec:Discovery Time)) in [@APDiscovery] the authors also highlighted that due to channel overlapping, an STA that is scanning a channel $i$ has a propability of also discovering access points on channels up to two channels away.
+In addition to their findings about [Discovery Time](@sec:Discovery Time)) in [@APDiscovery] the authors also highlighted that due to channel overlapping, an STA that is scanning a channel $i$ has a propability of also discovering access points on channels up to two channels away ($i \pm2$).

-This can help with discovery of access points, since a scan can potentially discover as many as 40% of APs in adjacent channels.
-See {@fig:channeloverlap}
+It is possible that this can help with speeding up discovery of access points, since a scan can potentially discover as many as 40% of APs in adjacent channels.
-for percentages of adjecent channels.
+See {@fig:channeloverlap} for percentages of adjecent channels.

 ![Percent of access points discovered in adjacent channels (From [@APDiscovery])](static/channel_overlap.png){ #fig:channeloverlap }